publicsamples/Retro-Synth-Wavetables/README.md

 To install:

-Copy the contents of each folder to the corrosponding folder found in Music/Audio Music Apps/
+Copy the contents of each folder to the corresponding folder found in Music/Audio Music Apps/

 https://soundcloud.com/modularsamples-com/sets/wavetablesretrosynth